stackblitz/docs/docs/platform/webcontainers/turbo-package-manager.md

 <span id="turbo-sh-node-sass"></span>

-LibSass and packages that built on top of it, including `node-sass` are officially deprecated.
-While it receives maintenance updates, and there are no plans to add new CSS or SASS features.
+LibSass and packages that are built on top of it, including `node-sass`, are officially deprecated.
+While it receives maintenance updates, there are no plans to add new CSS or SASS features.
 The team recommends to migrate your project to [Dart Sass](https://sass-lang.com/dart-sass).
-For more information check out [this page](https://sass-lang.com/blog/libsass-is-deprecated).
+For more information check out [the SASS blog post](https://sass-lang.com/blog/libsass-is-deprecated).

-For that reason, `turbo` excludes `node-sass` and it's dependencies from installation, unless some dependencies are used by other dependencies in the graph.
+For that reason, `turbo` excludes `node-sass` and its dependencies from installation, unless some are used by other dependencies in the graph.

-If you're using `node-sass` you might see output like this:
+If you're using `node-sass` you might see an output like this:

 ```
 ❯ yarn